September 25, 2017

 Iran, for example, will still be able to send its citizens on student exchanges, though such visitors will be subject to enhanced screening.
 Certain government officials of Venezuela and their families will be barred from visiting the United States.
 Somalis will no longer be allowed to emigrate to the United States, but may visit with extra screening.

 Because it is likely that there will be court challenges to this new ban, the particulars of the policy may be changed before they are implemented.
-We will continue to provide updates as new information becomes available, but in the meantime, if you think you may be affected please contact the attorneys at Landau, Hess, Simon and Choi here, or by calling 215-925-0705.
+We will continue to provide updates as new information becomes available, but in the meantime, if you think you may be affected please contact the attorneys at Landau, Hess, Simon, Choi & Doebley here, or by calling 215-925-0705.